Making a Difference through

 Music, Literacy, & Technology

-Approaches for effective and efficient design, development, implementation and evaluation of new methods for teaching and learning.
+implementation and evaluation of new methods for teaching and learning.

 Zig’s workshop was packed with knowledge with practical ideas that can be used immediately.
 MTGMEA

 You know how you want to go to "that workshop" that will leave you stoked for the upcoming school year.
 Well, my friends, that workshop was today.
 Wish all my music friends could've been there too!
 Sets the tone for the whole year.
 This guy was a professional musician and educator named Zig Wajler and anytime you see him come through, go see him.
 He's inspiring!
-A.Stone
+Amy S.

 Thanks Zig, your attitude and personal work ethic are exemplary!
 Maury Co.
 BOE